mmohit37/ml-fundamentals-blog/_posts/2025-10-02-nasdaq-fcf.md

 Free Cash Flow is the cash a company has left after paying for operations and investments.
 Thus:
 **FCF = Operating Cash Flow - Capital Expenditures**

 **Why start here**?
 Because positive FCF usually means a company has flexibility.
 It can grow, reduce debt, or return money to shareholders.
-Negative FCF can mean the opposite (or simply too heavy of an investment).
+Negative FCF can mean the opposite (or simply too heavy an investment).

 ---